newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

     :depth: 2

 Starting from the version 2.10, Newfies-Dialer has been enhanced with an appointment module.
-At first Newfies-Dialer was designed to provide a powerful voice broadcasting and it efficiently outbounds thousands and millions of calls via gateway to different audience.
+At first Newfies-Dialer was designed to provide a powerful voice broadcasting and it efficiently outbound thousands and millions of calls via gateway to different audience.
 One of the major limitation of the voice broadcasting, it's impossible/hard to target a call to a specific contact at a *programmed time*.
-This is where the appointment module fill up the gap and allow to build outbound calls application depending on timestamp.
+This is where the appointment module fill up the gap and allow to build outbound calls application depending on time-stamp.

 .. image:: ../_static/images/appointment_module_screenshot.png